 Aside from all the insurance benefits, many cards offer travel discounts worth checking out.
-For example, Visa Infinite cards like the Chase Sapphire Reserve offer discounts up to 30% on Avis, Hertz, National and Silvercar.
-Also, World Elite Mastercards like the Citi Premier offer status/discounts with Hertz, Sixt and Avis .
-And finally, Amex Platinum offer status/discounts with Avis, Hertz and National.
+For example, Visa Infinite cards like the Chase Sapphire Reserve® offer discounts up to 30% on Avis, Hertz, National and Silvercar.
+Also, World Elite Mastercards like the Citi Premier® Card offer status/discounts with Hertz, Sixt and Avis .
+And finally, The Platinum Card® from American Express offer status/discounts with Avis, Hertz and National.

 Also, this week Bilt Rewards members announced you can get 15% off Hyatt stays booked before 8/15/22 using the “Special Offer Code” BILT4YOU.
 Though Hyatt members already get a discount off the public rates, so this likely won’t be worth the full 15%.
 While you don’t need the Bilt Card to sign up for Bilt Rewards, it’s the only card that pays points on rent (and also 3x dining/2x travel), so if you’re a renter you might want to consider signing up (using my referral link of course 😉).